SJTU-YONGFU-RESEARCH-GRP/CIRDC/README.md

 ## License

-This repository is licensed under the GNU General Public License.
+This repository is licensed under the terms of the [Creative Commons Attribution 4.0 International License](LICENSE).